 The wine is available exclusively at Costco for just $8.99.

 One of the nice trends we've noticed with the Kirkland Signature offeringss is that they don't really seem to hide the producers of their wines anymore, like Trader Joe's still often does.
 As such, we see right on the back label that this wine is made by Brandon Rice.
 He is the winemaker for a large custom wine bottling plant owned by Jerry Milbrandt of Milbrandt Vineyards.
 He previously worked for Goose Ridge Vineyards.
 All good signs.

 Kirkland Signature Columbia Valley Cabernet Sauvignon has notes of black currant, spice and vanilla.
 And after 16 months of barrel age the wine exudes intensity, depth and elegance.

 Produced And Bottled By Wahluke Wine Company For DC Flynt MW Domaines & Estates

-Compared to previous vintages the 2018 is not quite as balanced and needs a good amount of air at this point but then pulls itself together nicely.
+Consistent with the previous vintage, this wine really needs quite a lot of air before it pulls itself together nicely.
 It's still a great value at this low price.